mirosalem/slack-mixpanel-integration/README.md

 ## Heroku

-You can run Hammock on Heroku using the following commands (you'll need  to have installed the Heroku toolbelt already):
+You can run this integration on Heroku using the following commands (you'll need  to have installed the Heroku toolbelt already):

     cd hammock